facundotolosa/appspace-react-fe-challenge/README.md

 ## Introduction
 Making this challenge was so fun for me.
 It's my first project outside ISDI Coders after two bootcamps, one as a student and the second one as an Assistant Teacher.
 Working on this challenge made me confirm that the last eight months of hard work really worth it.
 I felt so confortable while doing this, implementing things that I've learned and taking knowledge of a lot of new things.

+This proyect was started at 4/10/2022 and delivered to revision at 11/10/2022.

 ## About the app
 The [Rick & Morty React FE Challenge](https://appspace-challenge-facundo-tolosa.netlify.app/)🔗 is a SPA that shows the entire list of characters of the Rick & Morty series.
 The user can search by name using the search bar, or use the filter by gender.
 Also, every character has a detail page showing more information about it, and a red or green dot depending on the status of the character: red if it's dead, and green if it's alive.